marcofavorito/ethermint-dos/README.md

 - implements the logic of Ethereum
 - is ABCI-compliant

-All consensus stuff are managed by Tendermint Core.
+All consensus stuff is managed by Tendermint Core.

 ## DoS
 Question: How a (byzantine) node can affect the consensus phase?